balakreshnan/mlops/datascience/dsintro.md

 print(grouped_multiple)
 ```

-- grouped_mulitpl is the data set we are going to use for machine learning
+- Grouped_mulitple is the data set we are going to use for machine learning
-- i am choosing linear regression to show how to predict future
+- I am choosing linear regression to show how to predict future
-- by no means this is a production ready nor great model
+- By no means this is a production ready nor great model
-- intent here is show the process and commands
+- Intent here is show the process and commands
 - Let's import the necessay libraries for modelling and plotting

 ```